Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Experimental Evaluation

 {\bf The GNN-PE Offline Pre-Computation Cost on Real/Synthetic Graphs.} We compare the offline pre-computation time of our GNN-PE approach (including time costs of the graph partitioning, GNN training, and index construction on path embeddings) with online query time over real/synthetic graphs on a \textit{single} machine, where parameters are set to default values.
 In Figure~\ref{fig:offlinecost}, for graph size from 3K to 3.77M, the overall pre-computation time varies from 2 $min$ to 37.22 $hours$ and the online query time varies from 0.01 $sec$ to 0.56 $sec$.
 Specifically, the time costs of the graph partitioning, GNN training, and index construction are 0.01$\sim$35.36 $sec$, 1.24 $min \sim$2.96 $hours$, respectively.

-{\bf The GNN-PE Index Construction Time/Space Costs on Real/ Synthetic Graphs.} Figures \ref{fig:index_time_cost} and \ref{fig:index_storage_cost} compare the index construction time and storage cost, respectively, between our GNN-PE approach (path length $l=1$ or $2$) and 8 baselines, where other parameters to default values.
+{\bf The GNN-PE/GNN-PGE Index Construction Time/Space Costs on Synthetic Graphs.} Figures \ref{fig:index_time} and \ref{fig:index_storage} compare the index construction time and storage cost, respectively, between our proposed GNN-PE and GNN-PGE approaches (path length $l=1$ or $2$) with 8 baselines, where other parameters are set to default values.
 From these figures, compared with baselines, in general, our GNN-PE approach needs higher time costs for offline index construction and more space costs for storing/indexing pre-computed GNN-based path embeddings.
+By grouping the paths that start from the same vertices, our GNN-PGE approach can significantly reduce both time and storage costs and achieve comparable performance with baselines on some datasets, such as $hu$ and $wn$.
 Note that, unlike baseline methods that construct an index for each query graph during online subgraph matching, our index construction is \textit{offline and one-time only}, and the index construction time and storage cost are the summations over all partitions, which can be further optimized by using \textit{multiple} servers in a distributed parallel environment (as our future work).
 Thus, our offline constructed index can be used to accelerate \textit{numerous} online subgraph matching requests from users simultaneously with \textit{high throughput}.

-{\bf The GNN-PE Offline Pre-Computation and Online Query Costs w.r.t.
-Data Graph Size $|V(G)|$.} Figure~\ref{fig:precost_size} evaluates the offline pre-computation time of our GNN-PE approach, including time costs of the graph partitioning, GNN training, and index construction on path embeddings, compared with online GNN-PE query time, over synthetic graphs $Syn\text{-}Uni$ on a \textit{single} machine, where we vary the graph size $|V(G)|$ from $10K$ to $1M$ and other parameters are set to default values.
-Specifically, for graph sizes from $10K$ to $1M$, the time costs of the graph partitioning, GNN training, and index construction are 0.06$\sim$4.7 $sec$, 3.07 $min \sim$36.63 $min$, respectively.
-The overall offline pre-computation time varies from 3.43 $min$ to 5.4 $hours$, and the subgraph matching query cost is much smaller (i.e., 0.01$\sim$0.014 $sec$).
+{\bf Offline Pre-Computation Cost w.r.t.
+Data Graph Size $|V(G)|$.} Figure~\ref{fig:precost_size} evaluates the offline pre-computation time of our GNN-PE and GNN-PGE approaches, including time costs of the graph partitioning, GNN training, and index construction on path embeddings (and path group embeddings), compared with online GNN-PE and GNN-PGE query time, over synthetic graphs on a \textit{single} machine, where we vary the graph size $|V(G)|$ from $10K$ to $1M$ and other parameters are set to default values.
+Specifically, for graph sizes from $10K$ to $1M$, the time costs of the graph partitioning and GNN training are 0.06$\sim$4.7 $sec$ and 3.07 $min \sim$36.63 $min$ to insert all paths in the data graph.
+Due to the path grouping, the cost of GNN-PGE is reduced to 0.42 $sec$ $\sim$ 41.5 $sec$.
+Compared with the offline pre-computation time, the subgraph matching query cost is much smaller (i.e., 0.01$\sim$0.34 $sec$ for GNN-PE and $<$ 0.02 $sec$ for GNN-PGE).

 In Figures \ref{subfig:precost_gau} and \ref{subfig:precost_zipf}, we can see similar experimental results over $Syn\text{-}Gau$ and $Syn\text{-}Zipf$ graphs, respectively, where the subgraph matching query cost is much smaller than the overall offline pre-computation time.